Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 These changes must be submitted in writing; mail your changes to:

 Housing Authority of Prince George's County9200 Basil CourtIntake UnitLargo MD, 20774

 A new public service has a poor chance of being funded.
 Only 15% of the County's CDBG funds can go to public services.
 For a new project to be funded, an existing project has to give up funding.
 This is not likely to happen.

-Any organization, institution or association that is incorporated as a private, non-profit organization designated under 501(c)(3) of the Internal Revenue Code, that provides services or activities in Prince George’s County and that can supply sufficient documentation that their organization is currently in “good standing” from the State where the organization was incorporated (i.e., the State of Maryland, District of Columbia or the Commonwealth of Virginia), is eligible to apply.
+Any organization, institution or association that is incorporated as a private, non-profit organization designated under 501(c)(3) of the Internal Revenue Code and has been operating for at least 2 years as of the application deadline, that provides services or activities in Prince George’s County and that can supply sufficient documentation that their organization is currently in “good standing” from the State where the organization was incorporated (i.e., the State of Maryland, District of Columbia or the Commonwealth of Virginia), is eligible to apply.

 No. Changes have been made to the overall grant application from previous years.
 Additionally, incorrect applications are determined to be non-responsive and will not be reviewed.
 You can access this year application under the County Executive’s page by visiting Community Partnership Grants.

 Yes.
 The deadline is 5:00 p.m.
 Monday, November 30, 2020.
 You must email your application to PGCNonprofits@co.pg.md.us.
 No applications or supporting documentation will be accepted after the deadline.